mlte-team/mlte/docs/source/index.rst

 Welcome to mlte's Home on ReadTheDocs!
 ======================================

-`mlte` is a toolkit for machine learning testing and evaluation.
+`mlte` is a toolkit for machine learning testing and evaluation!

 .. note::